smartmind-team/thanosql-docs/docs/en/getting_started/data_upload.md

 ---
-title: How to upload your data to the ThanoSQL workspace
+title: How to upload your data to the ThanoSQL Workspace
 ---

-# __How to upload your data to the ThanoSQL workspace__
+# __How to upload your data to the ThanoSQL Workspace__

 ## __Preface__

-ThanoSQL workspace's users can upload data using two ways as shown below.
+ThanoSQL Workspace's users can upload data using two ways as shown below.

 !!! note "To upload data"
     1. Uploading your local data into your workspace environment